 The business description is the place to share the story and objectives of your company.
 Like the executive summary, the business description states your brokerage's vision.
 But unlike the executive summary, it allows your business's personality to really shine through.
 This is your real estate company.
 Show how you are going to make a difference in the real estate industry.

 Keep the following in mind when writing your business description for your real estate company:

 - When and why you created your business

 - Who the leaders of your business are

 - Why you chose your target market

-Good real estate business descriptions should also convey the business’s values and its unique competitive advantage.
-For instance, in their business description, Asheville’s Town and Mountain Realty state they are “full service, independent, and family-owned.”
-Being cognizant of your business’s values helps to establish your brand and plan a marketing strategy that targets the homebuyers you want to work with.
+Good real estate business descriptions should also convey the business's values and its unique competitive advantage.
+Do you specialize in commercial real estate or real estate investing?
+For instance, in their business description, Asheville's Town and Mountain Realty state they are "full service, independent, and family-owned."
+Being cognizant of your business's values helps to establish your brand and plan a marketing strategy that targets the homebuyers you want to work with.